ghraciella/ghraciella/README.md

 Summary

-* Data Practitioner and Backend Software Developer
+* Data Practitioner and Software Developer
-* Self development and Continous learning
+* Self development and Continuous learning
 * Agile and Data driven mindset.
 * Favourite toolkit so far: Python, SQL(PostgreSql), Git/Github
-* Sentient Plant 🪴
 <!--
 * Neurodiverse
 -->
+* Sentient Plant 🪴
+* Ambivert
+* The beautiful pattern of randomness
 * Resting is doing ☯︎
 * Music is Therapy, Music is Soul 🎵
 * Audio-Visual Learner
 * Avid Reader 📚 and Pseudo-Poet 📝😅
-* Love reading books, travelling, swimming, dancing, watching movies and so on.
+* Hobbies : Unlimited - Love reading books, travelling, swimming, dancing, watching movies and so on.
-* Random fun fact about me: I wanted to be a mad scientist 🧬👩🏾‍🔬 and teacher 👩‍🏫 as a kid.
+* Random fact about me: I wanted to be a mad scientist 🧬👩🏾‍🔬 and teacher 👩‍🏫 as a kid or a Librarian.

 ---
 ---